erospereira/CSE397/Week01CareerPrepGettingWordOutGoals.md

 ## SMART Goals
 From the previous task, Job Posting & Evaluation, identify a common thread of improvements.
 Include a list of classmates that you looked at:
 1. Classmate 1: [Cayleigh Leishman: Update the projects section of her resume with more recent work that showcases her improved JavaScript and UI/UX skills.]
-2. Classmate 2: [Classmate name or pseudonym]
+2. Classmate 2: [Mabel Hainer:gaining practical experience through experiential learning projects aligns with the  full-stack development goal, by continuing to work on personal and collaborative coding projects.]

 Based on this research, create two SMART goals (Specific, Measurable, Achievable, Realistic, Time-based):
 1. **SMART Goal from Classmate Feedback**: